firepear/homefarm/README.md

 # homefarm
 Tools for deploying and managing a BOINC compute farm using Ansible and Arch Linux.

+_WARNING: TREE IS CURRENTLY UNSTABLE.
+DO NOT INSTALL.
+RELEASE SOON._

 If you have a pre-v0.13 Homefarm install, please see the [upgrade doc](https://github.com/firepear/homefarm/blob/master/docs/upgrade-to-0.13.0.md).

 Homefarm makes a few assumptions: